iOSDeepankar/iOSDeepankar/README.md

 - 👋 Hi, I’m @iOSDeepankar
-- 👀 I’m interested in Creating an iOS app
+- 👀 I’m interested in Creating a clean and optimize app.
 - 🌱 I’m currently learning Clean Architecture
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 iOSDeepankar/iOSDeepankar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.